 Celebrate Easter the best way—with brunch!
 We're sharing a stunning setup and so-easy recipes.
 Featuring glittery eggs and a washi tape flower wall, this easy party proves you can throw a gorgeous Easter brunch on a budget.
 Get simple DIY projects and pretty recipes—everything you need to celebrate Easter is right here.

-A pretty paper banner is the perfect pie topper.
+A pretty paper banner is the perfect pie topper for Easter Sunday brunch.
 Patterned straws, gold thread, and pastel paper are all you need to create this party-ready accent.
-Get complete DIY instructions below.
 A bowlful of juicy fresh fruit and eggs decorated with washi tape finish the sweet side of the table.

 Gorgeous Easter Eggs

-Dip-dying is classic technique, but these decorated eggs pop with glitter and washi tape.
+Dyeing Easter eggs is the classic technique, but these decorated eggs pop with glitter and washi tape.
 And they're as easy as can be!
 Get the look by mixing glittery metallic eggs with petite floral patterns and then display in egg cups.
-Find completed DIY instructions below.

 Washi Tape Wall

 Make a white wall pop with washi tape and fresh flowers.
 To create the wall, simply scatter pieces of washi tape in a confetti pattern.
 Add a cut flower to some sections.
+We used a mix of our favorite spring flowers like tulips, roses, and carnations.
 For the best results, ensure there's at least an inch of washi tape on each side of the flower stem.

 Set the Table

 Pull the party together with a coordinating tabletop.
 Get the look by mixing pastel pink plates with pops of metallic and white.
 Display decorated eggs on a tray, or pile them into a ceramic berry basket filled with gold tinsel "grass."
-A DIY table runner pulls the look together.
+A DIY table runner pulls the look together—and keeps your Easter table decor budget-friendly.
 We love the look of linen against the crisp white tablecloth.

-Cut a 3-1/2 by 4 inch rectangle out of cardstock.
+How to Make the Place Cards: Cut a 3-1/2 by 4-inch rectangle out of cardstock.
 Score the center with a bone folder.
 Place metallic washi tape on the bottom or sides and trim the excess tape.
 For metallic corners, use gold metallic wall decals and trim the excess with scissors.